 Partial financial aid can also be counted.
 We are looking for a significant level of support, but this does not need to be full support.
 Aid is significant if it represents support that permits attendance where otherwise it would be prohibitive.
-Clearly this is a judgment call (and depends on the overall costs involved with the university) but, for example, we would clearly count involved with the university), but, for example, we would clearly count 100%, and clearly not count 1% or 5%.
+Clearly this is a judgment call (and depends on the overall costs involved with the university), but, for example, we would clearly count 100%, and clearly not count 1% or 5%.